thejoshwolfe/poaf/README.md

 A random-access reader needs to read the `ArchiveHeader`, then the `ArchiveFooter`, then the Index Region, then can read the contents of any desired item from the Data Region.

+Any reader may read only part of the archive, such as streaming only the first item's contents then stopping.
+If a reader does not encounter a structure documented in this specification, then the associated requirements on readers do not apply.
+For example, if a reader does not encounter the `ArchiveFooter`, then the requirement to verify the `footer_checksum` does not apply to that reader.

 ### Regions

 #### `ArchiveHeader`